cyberfox2077/telegram-flac-bot/README.md

 Then run it with this simple command:
 $python3 script.py

-For any support text me at t.me/pixvas
+For any support text me at t.me/cyberfox2077

-Working demo: t.me/flakko_bot
+Working demo: *offline*